CreoDAMO/REPAR/replit.md

 ## Overview

-The Aequitas Protocol is a sovereign Layer-1 blockchain ($REPAR is the native coin) engineered to enforce $131 trillion in reparations for the transatlantic slave trade, which is classified as genocide.
-Its primary objective is to deliver complete economic, technical, and governance sovereignty, ensuring resilience against shutdown or censorship.
-The protocol is underpinned by a 205-page forensic audit, establishing historical facts, tracing economic liabilities, and outlining a legal framework based on international law.
-It aims for universal accountability across over 200 entities (nations, corporations, universities) and incorporates a strategic defense system with controlled vulnerabilities and an automated threat oracle.
-The project's ambition is to transform reparations enforcement from a moral argument into a mathematical protocol, establishing a sovereign digital jurisdiction under Natural Law and Technological Law.
+The Aequitas Protocol is a sovereign Layer-1 blockchain ($REPAR is the native coin) designed to enforce $131 trillion in reparations for the transatlantic slave trade.
+Its core purpose is to provide complete economic, technical, and governance sovereignty, ensuring resilience against shutdown or censorship.
+The protocol is founded on a 205-page forensic audit, establishing historical facts, tracing economic liabilities, and outlining a legal framework based on international law.
+It aims for universal accountability across over 200 entities and integrates a strategic defense system.
+The project seeks to transform reparations enforcement into a mathematical protocol, establishing a sovereign digital jurisdiction under Natural Law and Technological Law, envisioning a digital sovereign nation for 300 million people.

 ## User Preferences